htangsmart/FitCloudPro-SDK-Android/README.md

 ### 6.10、Schedule settings
 When `WristbandVersion#isExtSchedule()` is true, you can use `WristbandManager#setScheduleList` and `WristbandManager#requestScheduleList` to set and get the schedule.
 The usage is basically the same as that of `WristbandAlarm`.

+You can use `WristbandManager#setAllowWristbandChangeSchedule(boolean allow)` to allow the bracelet to set its own schedule。

+When the bracelet changes the schedule by itself, use `WristbandManager#observerWristbandMessage()` to monitor the `WristbandManager#MSG_CHANGE_SCHEDULE` message